G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 <expandable-element title="Available volume types">

-*   **High IOPS SSD**—high IOPS network SSD disk—highest performance network SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GB).
+* **High IOPS SSD**.
+This is a high-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
+The IOPS performance limit is 9,000.
+The bandwidth limit is 500 MB/s.

-*   **Standard**—standard network SSD disk—high-performance network SSD block storage with stable and high random I/O performance, and high data reliability (6 IOPS per 1 GB).
+* **Standard**.
+This is a network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
+The IOPS performance limit is 4,500.
+The bandwidth limit is 300 MB/s.

-*   **Cold**—network HDD disk—lowest cost HDD block storage for less frequently accessed workloads (unavailable in Manassas).
-*   **Ultra**—Network Block Storage—suitable for non-critical data and less frequently accessed workloads.
+* **Cold**.
+This is a network HDD disk, suitable for less frequently accessed workloads.
+The maximum number of IOPS is 1,000.
+The bandwidth limit is 100 MB/s.
+Please note that this option is unavailable in Manassas.

+* **Ultra**.
+This is the network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
+The maximum number of IOPS is 1,000.
+The bandwidth limit is 100 MB/s.

+* **SSD Low-Latency**.
+This is an SSD block storage, designed for applications that require low-latency storage and real-time data processing.
+It can achieve IOPS performance of up to 5000, with an average latency of 300 µs.

 </expandable-element>